 The Assisted Living Southwestern Ontario (ALSO) began in 1938 with the opening of a workshop for both adults and children with disabilities.

 Through the years there have been changes in our community and in society but through it all A.L.S.O. has maintained its spirit and determination to provide the best possible services to adults with physical disabilities.

-- Envision a day when people with physical disabilities fully participate in all aspects of community life as the norm and not the exception
+Working collaboratively, we envision a day when people with physical disabilities fully participate in all aspects of community life as the norm and not the exception.

 What People Are Saying

 "ALSO has been an integral partner in allowing patients to return home, where they want to be, with their outstanding support for the patient and their family. "

 — David Musyj, President and Chief Executive Officer Windsor Regional Ho

 "ALSO is the hidden gem of Windsor, it’s hard to believe that such an amazing contributor to our community is not a household name. "

 — Ryan Jershy, ALSO Board Member and Owner of Home Instead Senior Care